pinskylab/OceanAdapt/metadata/README.md

 R
 ----------------
-within this directory are all R scripts used for data acquisition and processing, except compile.R
+- Within this directory are all R scripts used for data acquisition and processing, except compile.R (main directory)
+- Additionally, the create_data_for_map_generation.R is used by the web-development team to parse dat_exploded.csv into region-specific .csvs

 Python
 ----------------